15 Simple Landing Page Optimization Tips to Improve Your Conversions

-When you first start planning your optimization strategy, think about how you can make the customer experience positive emotions.
+Consider how you can make customers experience positive emotions when planning your optimization strategy.
 You want them to feel smart, appreciated, inspired, and excited.
 Start by thinking about your customer’s specific goal and turn that goal into a headline.

 2. Keep it Simple

-A very simple landing page might seem counterintuitive, but it gets rid of the visual clutter.
+A simple landing page might seem counterintuitive, but it removes the visual clutter.
 You want your website visitors to focus on the prize: your call to action.